ciscoheat/sveltekit-superforms/README.md

 ## More options: Client-side validators

-Validating client-side is tricky, since there can be somewhat advanced logic behind the validation of a field.
-Therefore the client-side validation of `sveltekit-superforms` is just doing the basics:
+Since there is already a standard for [client-side form validation](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation), the client-side validation of `sveltekit-superforms` is just doing the basics:

 ```ts
 validators: {